-Detailed information on snap-in adapters that compatibly support mobile phone functions can be found at your MINI dealer.
+For detailed information on snap-in adapters that compatibly support mobile phone functions, please contact your MINI dealer.

 Do not expose your mobile phone to extreme ambient conditions, for example, very high temperatures; otherwise, functions on your mobile phone may not work.
 Follow the operating instructions for your mobile phone.